 More and more, we’re only interested in eating and drinking in places that serve natural wines.
 But that’s not enough – the food has to be good too.
 These restaurants and bars have at least some very good natural wines on their wine list and serve very good food in the style they champion.
 They are in no particular order.

 There are some obvious ones missing from the list - we simply haven't had a chance to visit them yet.
-As soon as we visit others we will add them to the list, so this is a living document that will change as we discover other delights in different corners of the globe, just as we recently discovered the tiny but fantastic La Cabane a Vin in Hong Kong, Anfora in New York and the Tasting Kitchen in Los Angeles.
+As soon as we visit others we will add them to the list, so this is a living document that will change as we discover other delights in different corners of the globe, just as we discovered the tiny but fantastic La Cabane a Vin in Hong Kong, La Tour Cassee in the Ardeche and Bar Brosé in Sydney.

-Read a full review here: Ribouldingue - Paris
+Read a full review here: Septime - Paris

 Le Comptoir - Paris